Follow Us:

 The Su-34’s early tests revealed the need for improvements to enhance its payload capacity, flight performance, and mission versatility.
 Many of these issues were addressed in subsequent versions of the aircraft, with the first production model being introduced in 2006.

-The Su-34 Fullback was officially introduced into the Russian Air Force in 2014, after years of refinement and testing.
 This marked the beginning of its operational service, and it quickly became one of the primary aircraft for the Russian military’s long-range strike operations.
 It was used in various military campaigns, including the Syrian Civil War, where the Su-34 showcased its prowess in precision strikes and strategic bombing missions.

 The aircraft’s combat success in Syria helped solidify its reputation as a reliable and effective weapon, capable of handling a wide range of operational scenarios.